-- Row A Shows the type of event and device type. - Row B Displays the custom message (user defined) for the device/circuit that caused the event. - Row C Displays the time and date that the event occurred. - Row D Displays the event number and total number of events currently present on the system.
+- Row A Shows the type of event and device type. - Row B Displays the custom message (user defined) for the device/circuit that caused the event.

 Note: Pressing the F1 or F2 buttons while a system event is displayed toggles the display to show more detail related to the event displayed.